-In order to pursue our strategy successfully, we must identify candidates for and successfully complete business combination and investment transactions, some of which may be large or complex, and manage post closing issues such as the integration of acquired businesses, products, services or employees.
-Integration issues are often time consuming and expensive and, without proper planning and implementation, could significantly disrupt our business and the acquired business.
+In order to pursue our strategy successfully, we must identify candidates for and successfully complete business combination and investment transactions, some of which may be large or complex, and manage post-closing issues such as the integration of acquired businesses, products, services or employees.
+Integration issues are often time-consuming and expensive and, without proper planning and implementation, could significantly disrupt our business and the acquired business.
 The challenges involved in integration include:

-successfully combining product and service offerings and entering or expanding into markets in which we are not experienced or are developing expertise;

-- convincing customers and distributors that the transaction will not diminish client service standards or business focus; - persuading customers and distributors not to defer purchasing decisions or switch to other suppliers (which could result in our incurring additional obligations in order to address customer uncertainty), minimizing sales force attrition and expanding and coordinating sales, marketing and distribution efforts; - consolidating and rationalizing corporate IT infrastructure, which may include multiple legacy systems from various acquisitions and integrating software code and business processes; - minimizing the diversion of management attention from ongoing business concerns; - persuading employees that business cultures are compatible, maintaining employee morale and retaining key employees, engaging with employee works councils representing an acquired company's non U.S. employees, integrating employees, correctly estimating employee benefit costs and implementing restructuring programs; - coordinating and combining administrative, manufacturing, research and development and other operations, subsidiaries, facilities and relationships with third parties in accordance with local laws and other obligations while maintaining adequate standards, controls and procedures; - · achieving savings from supply chain integration; and - managing integration issues shortly after or pending the completion of other independent transactions.
+- successfully combining product and service offerings and entering or expanding into markets in which we are not experienced or are developing expertise; - convincing both our customers and distributors and those of the acquired business that the transaction will not diminish client service standards or business focus; - persuading both our customers and distributors and those of the acquired business not to defer purchasing decisions or switch to other suppliers (which could result in our incurring additional obligations in order to address customer uncertainty), minimizing sales force attrition and expanding and coordinating sales, marketing and distribution efforts; - consolidating and rationalizing corporate IT infrastructure, which may include multiple legacy systems from various acquisitions and integrating software code and business processes; - minimizing the diversion of management attention from ongoing business concerns; - persuading employees that business cultures are compatible, maintaining employee morale and retaining key employees, engaging with employee works councils representing an acquired company's non-U.S. employees, integrating employees, correctly estimating employee benefit costs and implementing restructuring programs; - coordinating and combining administrative, manufacturing, research and development and other operations, subsidiaries, facilities and relationships with third-parties in accordance with local laws and other obligations while maintaining adequate standards, controls and procedures; - achieving savings from supply chain integration; and managing integration issues shortly after or pending the completion of other independent transactions.